cory321/Hemsy/docs/ORDER_CANCELLATION_BUSINESS_LOGIC.md

 ## Summary

-Order cancellation in Threadfolio V2 is designed as a reversible state change that:
+Order cancellation in Hemsy is designed as a reversible state change that:

 - Preserves all work history
 - Prevents further modifications